Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 Key county-specific differences that affect kinship caregivers:

-The Maryland Foster Care Licensing Guide includes the direct Welcome Line contacts for all 24 LDSS offices — the specific number that connects you to the foster care recruitment team, not the general DHS switchboard.
+The Maryland Foster Care Licensing Guide includes county office phone numbers and addresses for all 24 LDSS jurisdictions — useful when you need the local foster care recruitment contact rather than the general DHS switchboard.

 Free Download